pingcap/docs/system-variables.md

 > **Warning:**
 >
-> **DO NOT set this variable**.
+> **DO NOT modify this variable**.
 The risk of disabling this variable is unknown and might corrupt the metadata of the cluster.

 - Scope: GLOBAL
 - Persists to cluster: Yes